2025 RNA Symposium Speakers

 University of California, San Francisco

-stem cells to make neurons, daughter cells need to express certain sets of genes while repressing others.
-The maintenance of such lineage-specific transcriptional programs is in part regulated by chromatin structure – the “packaged” state of DNA with histone proteins.
-Recently, Dr. Lim’s work has revealed that the chromatin remodeling factor called Mixed Lineage Leukemia-1 (MLL1) is essential for postnatal neural stem cells to make new neurons.
+The focus of Dr. Daniel Lim's research is on neural stem cells and neurogenesis.
+He is particularly interested in the molecular biology of the population of neural stem cells found in the subventricular zone (SVZ).
+For neural stem cells to make neurons, daughter cells need to express certain sets of genes while repressing others.
+The maintenance is such lineage-specific transcriptional programs is in part regulated by chromatin structure - the "packaged" state of DNA with histone proteins.
+Recently, Dr. Lim's work has revealed that chromatin remodeling factor called Mixed Lineage Leukemia-1 (MLL1) is essential for postnatal neural stem cells to make new neurons.
 Currently, his work focuses on the molecular mechanisms by which MLL1 specifies a transcriptional program instructive for neurogenesis.

-The Lim Laboratory also studies long non-coding RNAs (lncRNAs), which transcripts under 200 nucleotides long, with no evidence of protein coding potential.
-It is becoming clear that lncRNAs can have critical biological functions and roles in human neurological disease.
-Many lncRNAs interact with chromatin regulators and appear to regulate their function.
-The Lim Lab recently identified Pnky, a novel lncRNA transcript that is a potent regulator of neural stem cells in the embryonic and postnatal brain.
-Dr. Lim continues to study the function of this lncRNA in vivo and the molecular mechanisms by which it regulates neurogenesis.
+The Lim Laboratory also studies long non-coding RNAs (IncRNAs), which transcripts under 200 nucleotides long, with no evidence of protein coding potential.
+It is becoming clear that IncRNAs can have critical biological functions and roles in human neurological disease.
+Many IncRNAs interact with chromatin regulators and appear to regulate their function.
+The Lim Lab recently identified Pnky, a novel IncRNA transcript that is a potent regulator of neural stem cells in the embryonic and postnatal brain.
+Dr. Lim continues to study the function of this IncRNA in vio and the molecular mechanisms by which it regulates neurogenesis.

-Amy Pasquinelli, PhD.
+Amy Pasquinelli, PhD

 Professor